Xachaeus/AdvSerial/README.md

 	                 message.
 This value is 128 by default, but can be raised or lowered depending on memory usage.

-To read a full message from the Serial port:
+To to wait and receive a full message from the Serial port:

 	String message = instance.Read();